AdobeDocs/analytics-learn.en/help/components/segmentation/segmentation-on-distinct-dimension-counts.md

 ---
 title: Segmentation on Distinct Dimension Counts
-description: The new Distinct Count operators in the Segment builder allow you to segment based on the number of unique items within any dimension.
-Filter for visits where more than 5 pages were viewed, or hits where more than 5 products were purchased, i.e. within a single order.
+description: The distinct count operators in the segment builder allow you to segment based on the number of unique items within any dimension.
+Filter for visits where more than 5 pages were viewed, or hits where multiple products were purchased within a single order, etc.
 feature: Segmentation
 thumbnail: 27257.jpg
 kt: 2918